-Tomb of Torture – aka Metempsyco – is a 1963 Italian horror feature film directed by Antonio Boccaci [as Anthony Kristye] from a screenplay co-written with Giorgio Simonelli [as Johnny Seemonell]; it stars Annie Alberti, Adriano Micantoni and Marco Mariani.
+Tomb of Torture is a 1963 Italian horror film directed by Antonio Boccaci [as Anthony Kristye] from a screenplay co-written with Giorgio Simonelli [as Johnny Seemonell].
+Original title: Metempsyco

-In the US, Richard Gordon distributed the film on a double-bill with 1964 German horror film Cave of the Living Dead.
+In the US, Richard Gordon distributed the film on a double bill with the 1964 German horror film Cave of the Living Dead.

 A young woman is tormented by nightmares that she is the reincarnation of a dead countess.
 Her father, trying to get her to stop the dreams, takes her to a village near the castle of the late countess.